The Importance of Reading

 Our Approach to Reading

-A wide ‘diet’ of reading is provided for our children at St John’s including whole class guided reading, shared reading, individual reading and group reading.
-We consider storytelling and the sharing of stories to be the keystone to develop the enjoyment of reading as well as modelling fluent reading and comprehension skills therefore plan in a shared reading experience each day from Nursery right up to Year 6.
+A wide ‘diet’ of reading is provided for our children at St John’s including whole class, guided reading, shared reading and individual reading.
+We consider storytelling and the sharing of stories to be the keystone to develop the enjoyment of reading as well as modelling fluent reading and comprehension skills.
+We therefore plan in a shared reading experience each day from Nursery right up to Year 6.

-Each half term, the children are exposed to a wealth of texts that link to all areas of the curriculum and themes.
+Each half term, the children are exposed to a wealth of texts that link to all areas of the thematic curriculum and underlying themes for that half term.
+We have ensured that the texts our children study include a range of fiction, non-fiction, poetry and songs.
 When choosing literature to share in the classroom we ensure that we expose children to a range of culturally diverse texts and authors that reflect their cultures and experiences.
 Our Reading Spine can be found at the bottom of the page which shows the link texts that would be used in our whole class reading sessions.

-We believe that the best way to develop comprehension skills is through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and nonfiction.
+We believe that the best way to develop comprehension skills is through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction.
+Through this approach we aim to ensure that all our children become analytical readers, have an awareness of authorial intent and can justify and explain their own opinions about the text.

 Teaching of Phonics

-Children are taught to read with the use of systematic synthetic phonics (Read,Write Inc.) from the beginning of Nursery.
+Our children are taught to read with the use of systematic synthetic phonics (Read,Write Inc.) from the beginning of Nursery.
 The teaching of phonics is an integral part of the school day where children have the opportunity to work in small focus groups depending on their attainment.
-Phonics is built upon in Guided Reading sessions in Reception, where small groups work with a key adult to build their comprehension skills.

 At school, we encourage your child to read a range of books and talk about the books they read.
-We also show and encourage the children to look after the books they borrow so that other children can enjoy reading them.
-Our children read their home reading books 4 times per week and these are discussed and changed regularly.
+We encourage our children read their home reading books everyday and these are discussed and changed regularly by the class teacher and Teaching Assistant.

-Below is a list of comments that the children or the adults can write/discuss around their home reading book.
+Below is a list of comments that the children or the adults can write/discuss around their home reading book and and the bottom of the page is the parent workshop carried out by Mrs Losada.

 On each visit to the library, children may borrow one book for the half term.
 When each child has finished their book, they can swap with a friend.
 This enables the children to have a mini version of the library within their classroom too!